its-sachink/Educative/Python 3 - An interactive deep dive/2_Comprehensions/4_Set_Comprehensions.md

 # Set Comprehensions :
 </br>
 </br>
--   Syntax is remarkably similar to the syntax for dictionary comprehensions.
-The only difference is that sets just have values instead of key:value pairs.
+-   Syntax is remarkably similar to the syntax for dictionary comprehensions. <mark>The only difference is that sets just have values instead of key:value pairs.</mark>

 ```python
 a_set = set(range(10))